dmfay/massive-js/docs/options.md

 These options affect data retrieval queries.
 Some, such as `fields` and `exprs`, are generally applicable to all such calls; others, such as `limit` and `pageLength`, are only useful when multiple records will be returned.

+The `fields` option may be used with persistence queries to restrict the returned results.
+This can be useful in the case of column security where the Postgres user does not have permissions on the full table.

 | Option key       | Description |
 |------------------|-------------|
 | fields           | Specify an array of column names to include in the resultset.
 The names will be quoted; use `exprs` to invoke functions or operate on columns. |